lint-staged/lint-staged/README.md

 ❯ npx lint-staged --help
 Usage: lint-staged [options]

-Options:
-  -V, --version                      output the version number --allow-empty                      allow empty commits when tasks revert all staged changes (default: false) -p, --concurrent <number|boolean>  the number of tasks to run concurrently, or false for serial (default: true) -c, --config [path]                path to configuration file, or - to read from stdin --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) --diff [string]                    override the default "--staged" flag of "git diff" to get list of files.
-Implies
+-h, --help                         display this help message -V, --version                      display the current version number --allow-empty                      allow empty commits when tasks revert all staged changes (default: false) -p, --concurrent <number|boolean>  the number of tasks to run concurrently, or false for serial (default: true) -c, --config [path]                path to configuration file, or - to read from stdin --continue-on-error                run all tasks to completion even if one fails (default: false) --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) --diff [string]                    override the default "--staged" flag of "git diff" to get list of files.
+Implies "--no-stash".
-                                     "--no-stash".
-  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --continue-on-error                run all tasks to completion even if one fails (default: false) --fail-on-changes                  fail with exit code 1 when tasks modify tracked files (default: false) --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-revert                        do not revert to original state in case of errors.
-  --no-stash                         disable the backup stash.
-Implies "--no-revert".
-  --no-hide-partially-staged         disable hiding unstaged changes from partially staged files --hide-unstaged                    hide all unstaged changes, instead of just partially staged (default: false) -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) -v, --verbose                      show task output even when tasks succeed; by default only failed output is shown
+--diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --fail-on-changes                  fail with exit code 1 when tasks modify tracked files (default: false) --no-hide-partially-staged         hide unstaged changes from partially staged files (default: true) --hide-unstaged                    hide all unstaged changes, instead of just partially staged (default: false) --hide-all                         hide all unstaged changes and untracked files (default: false) --max-arg-length [number]          maximum length of the command-line argument string (default: 0) -q, --quiet                        disable lint-staged's own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) --no-revert                        revert to original state in case of errors (default: true) --no-stash                         enable the backup stash (default: true) -v, --verbose                      show task output even when tasks succeed; by default only failed output is shown (default: false)
-                                     (default: false)
-  -h, --help                         display help for command

 Any lost modifications can be restored from a git stash:

   > git stash list --format="%h %s"
-  h0a0s0h0 On main: lint-staged automatic backup
+  <git-hash> On main: lint-staged automatic backup
-  > git apply --index h0a0s0h0
+  > git apply --index <git-hash>
 ```

 #### `--allow-empty`